Range Rover Sport PHEV SUV review

 Tackle a winding road and the P400e does a better job of disguising its weight, serving up impressive agility and grip for a big SUV.
-It’s sharper than the XC90 that majors on comfort, while being slightly less driver-focussed than the Cayenne.
+It’s sharper than the XC90 that majors on comfort, while being slightly less driver focused than the Cayenne.

 Interior & comfort

-Inside, the Range Rover Sport is just as luxurious as ever, with swathes of leather covering every surface and metal trim that’s cool to the touch.
-There were big changes for the 2018 facelift, though, including the introduction of the Touch Pro Duo infotainment system, with two 10-inch displays stacked on top of each other.
-These are crystal-clear and look great, with the top display taking care of sat nav and media, while the bottom screen is used for vehicle settings.
-It largely works well, but smartphone integration still lags behind rivals like the Audi Q7 and it's a bit of a fingerprint magnet.
+Inside, the Range Rover Sport is just as luxurious as ever, with swathes of leather covering virtually every surface and metal trim that’s cool to the touch.
+The PHEV features the brand’s Touch Pro Duo infotainment system, with two 10-inch displays stacked on top of each other.
+These are crystal clear and look great, with the top display taking care of sat-nav and media, while the bottom screen is used for vehicle settings.
+It largely works well, but smartphone integration still lags behind rivals such as the Audi Q7 – and it's a bit of a fingerprint magnet.

 There are plenty of places to charge your smart devices, with up to 12 power points dotted around the interior, as well as two traditional power sockets to charge laptops and other devices that need more juice than a USB port can provide.
 You can essentially turn the Sport into an office away from home – or family entertainment centre – at the drop of a hat.
 The introduction of the Activity Key from the Jaguar F-Pace means you can also take a waterproof wristband on your outdoor adventures instead of the key and use it to unlock the car when you get back.